ffabiorj/caffeex/README.md

 python manage.py test
 ```

-## I made deploy the app in the heroku.
+## I deployed the app in the heroku.
 1. You need login first:
     - teste/eu12345678
 2. Access the endpoints